Auroras of the Northwest Territories Photo Tour

 It's hard to describe a typical day since we may be up photographing auroras past 2 a.m.
 Most likely we'll have a late breakfast and then a trip out to photograph fall color.
 After returning to our hotel we'll take a break.
 After dinner we'll head out to our aurora site.
 Some nights we might just grab some boxed dinners and snacks and head out for a sunset location where we'll also wait for the aurora.
 These can be long nights but we'll be close to our vans for those needing to warm up.

 We've got a variety of locations from which to photograph the northern lights.
 Some of these are on lake sides so you'll be be able to photograph reflections of the auroras.
 We're planning one night at Aurora Village, which has a number of different foregrounds, including teepees and reflections.

-And Victoria and Rod will be there to help you capture those magical auroras.
-Even before the tour begins we'll be sending you information and tips on aurora and night photography so that you'll be as prepared as possible.
-We'll be making recommendations for clothing, headlamps, and other gadgets as well as passing on some practical suggestions and a helpful reading list.
+And I will be there to help you capture those magical auroras.
+Even before the tour begins I'll be sending you information and tips on aurora and night photography so that you'll be as prepared as possible.
+I'll be making recommendations for clothing, headlamps, and other gadgets as well as passing on some practical suggestions and a helpful reading list.
 All this so that when you're in the field and it's dark out and the auroras are dancing and you've been awestruck, you'll be ready to capture the magic.